Sant Feliu de Llobregat Cathedral

 Sant Feliu de Llobregat Cathedral or the Cathedral of Saint Lawrence (Catedral de Sant Feliu de Llobregat, Catedral de Sant Llorenç, Catedral de San Feliú de Llobregat, Catedral de San Lorenzo) is a Roman Catholic cathedral in Sant Feliu de Llobregat, Catalonia, Spain.
 It is the seat of the Diocese of Sant Feliu de Llobregat.

+Originally a parish church, it was destroyed in the fighting of the Spanish Civil War in the 1930s, and only the bell tower remained.
+It was rebuilt according to the pseudo-medieval designs of architect Joan Ros.
+It was completed in 1955.